open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >
 > $$d=\sqrt{(5-3)^{2}+(1-9)^{2}}$$
 >
-> When we combine inside the parenthesis we get:
+> When we combine inside the parentheses we get:
 >
 > $$d=\sqrt{(2)^{2}+(-8)^{2}}$$
 >